computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 Existing curriculum (briefly! focus on describing characteristics, rationale, and challenges rather than listing courses)

 Summer workshop process and outcomes
+- Outcomes: New deliberation and decision-making processes that we could carry forward to future curriculum design activities; program-level identity statement; draft program-level learning outcomes

 Fall working group process and outcomes